 Symptom

-You can log on to the ApsaraDB RDS console and click Monitoring and Alerts in the left-side navigation pane.
-Then, you can click Standard View on the Standard Monitoring tab to view the disk usage and IOPS of your RDS instance.
+To confirm, go to Monitoring and Alerts in the left-side navigation pane of the ApsaraDB RDS console, click Standard View on the Standard Monitoring tab, and check disk usage and IOPS.

 Solution

-Use the Purge Large File Asynchronously feature to delete large files.
-This feature is provided by AliSQL.
-AliSQL is a MySQL branch that is developed by Alibaba Cloud.
-For more information, see Purge Large File Asynchronously.
+Use the Purge Large File Asynchronously feature to delete large files without blocking I/O. This feature is part of AliSQL, Alibaba Cloud's MySQL branch.
+For details, see Purge Large File Asynchronously.

 Troubleshoot high I/O caused by binary log writes from large transactions